Not-Juan-D/Alfred/README.md

 Why would someone give up the service they were enjoying so much that they sometimes wouldn't even bother paying for a premium subscription, when you can rather choose to just 'swap' between apps and windows?

-~~(Sorry for the aggressive writing style, I tried to write it like a development brief to my client, as I read from a Slack post saying it's basicially telling them they're wrong, which in this case they are)~~